digint/btrbk/doc/FAQ.md

     /dev/sda1  /mnt/btr_pool  btrfs  subvolid=5,noatime  0 0

 > This step is not critical for a proper root change, but will save your time by preventing
-> further configurations/reboots and manually mount the toplevel subvolume.
+> further configurations/reboots and manually mounting the toplevel subvolume.

 ### Step 3: boot from the new subvolume "rootfs".